QuestPDF/QuestPDF-Documentation/docs/api-reference/line.md

 ## Vertical

-LineVertical is virtual - it takes entire available height and no width.
+`LineVertical` is virtual - it occupies the entire available height but no width.

 ```csharp{6}
 .Padding(15)